fbpx

 Zhongyuan Festival: China

-In China, they celebrate Zhongyuan Festival or the Ghost Festival.
+In China, they celebrate Zhongyuan Festival or the Hungry Ghost Festival.
 The festival is celebrated in China on the 15th day of the seventh month of the Lunar calendar each year.

-Zhongyuan Festival in China.
+Halloween Traditions Around the World: Zhongyuan Festival in China.
 Image of floating lanterns on a river at night.

 Zhongyuan Festival in China.